 Baumkuchen

-A product that’s as famous as beer or sausages and firmly associated with Germany is the Baumkuchen.
+A product that’s firmly associated with Germany and as famous as beer or sausages is the Baumkuchen.
 It’s so well-known that it even made its way into the language as a loanword, バウムクーヘン (baumukūhen).
 You can find it all year round, not just in fancy deli shops, but in the supermarket too.

 Karl Joseph Wilhelm Juchheim brought it to Japan.
 Born in Kaub am Rhein in 1886, he arrived in the German colony of Kiautschou in China in 1908, where he eventually set up his own business as a pastry chef.
 During the First World War, the Japanese won the siege of the colony and took Juchheim prisoner.